huohuoren4/docs/python/flask/user_guide/quickstart.md

     assert request.method == 'POST'
 ```

-The other possibility is passing a whole WSGI environment to the [request_context()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.request_context) method:
+The other possibility is passing a whole WSGI environment to the `request_context()` method:

 ```python
 with app.request_context(environ):
     assert request.method == 'POST'
 ```

-### The Request Object
+### The Request Object {#the-request-object}

-The request object is documented in the API section and we will not cover it here in detail (see [Request](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request)).
+The request object is documented in the API section and we will not cover it here in detail (see `Request`).
 Here is a broad overview of some of the most common operations.
 First of all you have to import it from the `flask` module:

 ```python
 from flask import request
 ```

-The current request method is available by using the [method](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request.method) attribute.
-To access form data (data transmitted in a `POST` or `PUT` request) you can use the [form](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request.form) attribute.
+The current request method is available by using the `method` attribute.
+To access form data (data transmitted in a `POST` or `PUT` request) you can use the `form` attribute.
 Here is a full example of the two attributes mentioned above:

 ```python
 @app.route('/login', methods=['POST', 'GET'])